warete/moonshine-upgrade/README.md

 You can specify directory to upgrade by `--dir` option.
 For example: `php artisan moonshine:upgrade --dir=app/MoonShine/Resources`.

+> **Warning**
+>
+>The script performs automated edits to your codebase — files will be changed, and some files may be moved, renamed or removed by the upgrade process.
+Always make a backup (or use VCS) before running the upgrade.
+You can use the command option `--dry-run` to preview changes without writing files.
+>
+>Use the `-v` flag to see which files were modified and view their diffs.

 The upgrade command can be run multiple times — it will update only the outdated files.

 > **Note — manual follow-up required**